 Below are my top job interview body language tips to help you pass your next job interview.

 Your job interview starts the minute you leave your home.
 You never know who you’re going to meet on your way to your interview.
 So often I have met candidates walking down the road at 7.30am, looking an utter mess.

-Make sure that you're ready to go, that you're looking smart from the moment you leave your house.
-Try to act like a professional, who is organized, looks the part and most importantly, be polite, especially to receptionists
+Make sure that you’re ready to go, your tie is on and you’re looking smart from the moment you leave your house.
+Try to act like a professional, who is organized, looks the part and most importantly polite, especially to receptionists.

 Interview Start Time?